So what "HAS" gone wrong with

 Onshape!
 A View from the Clouds

-CAD is not computerizing engineering.
+CAD is not digitized engineering.
 It is nothing more than an easier way to create our engineering documentation.
-Computerization shows up in defining the form and how we deliver that documentation.
+Digitization shows up in defining the form and how we deliver that documentation.

-The problem I see with PLM and System Engineering is they confuse configuration management with engineering proper.
+The problem I see with PLM is they confuse configuration management with engineering proper.
 They are two completely different stages in product development.
-Yes all departments are involved in the beginning but the configuration management should be complete when handed over to project management which manages the different engineering groups.
+Yes all departments are involved in the beginning but the configuration management should be complete when handed over to engineering project management which manages the different engineering groups.
 The same goes with the hand off of complete engineering to manufacturing.
-These a very separate steps that are very difficult to computerize and from what I see computerization has cause a mass of confusion.
+These a very separate steps that are very difficult to digitize and from what I see the attempt to digitize has cause a mass of confusion.

 Engineering to Manufacturing is very easy.
 You give the complete engineering documentation to manufacturing.
 From that documentation they will create their own documentation and inspection process.
 Once that is done the original engineering will hopefully be locked away in some electronic vault never to be seen again.
 That is the InfoTech persons biggest misunderstanding engineering: it is not live data.
 The faster it dies, the faster the product gets to market or in operation.